Two motions or movements serve as helpful illustrations of the function of key values and of healthy core groups in any organization.

 - Centrifugal movement/force pushes something or someone away from the center.

-These forces of movement help us build the interior life of a local Church (or other any other group or organization).
+These are assimilating and dissimilating dynamics.
+They are essential for help building and protecting the interior life of a local Church or, any other group, or organization.

 - Centripetal force is an assimilating dynamic.
 It refers to the centering effects of the core commitments of a core group.